 A company policy is a unique opportunity to ensure that all employees are on the same page when it comes to the company’s goals, values and rules.

-When employees follow a company policy, they are less likely to make needless mistakes, misunderstandings.
+When employees follow a policy, they are less likely to make needless mistakes, misunderstandings.
 This makes work less stressful for the employees and management.

 All Decisions Are Fair